-18F-FDG and 18F-NaF were produced at the University of Washington Cyclotron facility or purchased from commercial suppliers (Cardinal Health) in accord with manufacturing requirements for both tracer (35,36).
-18F-FDG imaging was performed according to routine clinical protocol (37) on 1 of 3 institutional tomographs (Advance PET and 2 DSTE PET/CT scanners; GE Healthcare).
-Fasting was not required for 18F-NaF PET studies, and patients underwent a 60-min dynamic scan before the torso survey.
-Scanners were calibrated using the manufacturer's recommended procedures and cross-calibrated regularly for quantitative comparisons (38,39).
-Most patients were imaged on the same scanner in serial studies for each tracer; however, because of the addition of a second GE Discovery STE PET/CT at our center, some patients underwent scan2 on the alternate scanner.
+F-FDG and F-NaF were produced at the University of Washington Cyclotron facility or purchased from commercial suppliers (Cardinal Health, Seattle WA) in accord with manufacturing requirements for both tracer (35,36).
+FDG imaging was performed according to routine clinical protocol (37) on one of three institutional tomographs (Advance PET and two DSTE PET/CT scanners GE Healthcare, Waukesha, WI).
+Fasting was not required for F-NaF PET studies and patients underwent a 60-minute dynamic scan prior to the torso survey.
+Scanners were calibrated using the manufacture's recommended procedures and cross-calibrated regularly for quantitative comparisons (38,39).
+Most patients were imaged on the same scanner in serial studies for each tracer; however, due to the addition of a second GE Discovery STE PET/CT at our center, some patients underwent scan2 on the alternate scanner.
 We have shown that our calibration and cross-calibration procedures and identical acquisition and reconstruction protocols provide test-retest accuracy comparable to a well-calibrated single scanner (40).